Engraving a bracelet – 5 easy methods for everyone

 • Computer or smartphone with Cricut Design Space

-• Metal blank for bracelet (flat, soft, e.g. aluminum)
+• Metal blank for bracelet (flat, soft, e.g., aluminum)

-• Adhesive tape (optional, for fixing)
+• Tape (optional, for fixing)

 • Polishing pad

-Step 1: Design
+Step 1: Design creation

 Load the engraving tip into the Cricut Maker and select the appropriate material setting.